 Eugene Levy was given licence to improvise much of the dialogue for Jim’s Dad, including the part when flicking through pornographic magazines with Jim, forcing a noticeably muffled laugh from Jason Biggs with the "giant orgy" line.

 For the infamous pie-humping scene, directors Paul Weitz and Chris Weitz had Jason Biggs jump up on the counter and attempt the missionary style position when inserting his manhood into the apple pie.
 The shot didn’t make the final cut after it was deemed unpractical.

 The apple pie in question was store bought by a member of production staff at a Costco in Long Beach, California.

-To replicate an erection, Jason Biggs was given an aluminum-wrapped sausage stuck on a pencil.
+To replicate an erection, Jason Biggs was given an aluminium-wrapped sausage stuck on a pencil.

 At 26, John Cho was the oldest actor to play a high schooler in the film.